Centre Court or No. 1 Court: Which Wimbledon Debenture Ticket Is The Best Value?

-In short, a Debenture Ticket provides the ultimate Wimbledon experience and gives tennis fans an exclusive experience, watching the world’s greatest tennis players showcase their skills.
+A Debenture Ticket provides the ultimate Wimbledon experience, where tennis fans can watch the world’s greatest tennis players showcase their skills.

-Plus, unlike many of the open courts, both Centre Court and No. 1 Court are now protected by retractable roofs, meaning there’s no chance you’ll have to sit in the rain, and there’s also no chance you’ll miss any play.
+Unlike the other Wimbledon courts, both Centre Court and No. 1 Court are now protected from the elements by retractable roofs, meaning there’s no chance you’ll have to sit in the rain, and there’s also no chance you’ll miss any play.

-In fact, there’s a greater chance you’ll see more tennis in one day with a Debenture Ticket, with games from other courts sometimes being rescheduled to be played in the evenings to Centre Court and No. 1 Court.
+There’s a greater chance you’ll see more tennis in one day with a Debenture Ticket, as delayed games from other courts are sometimes rescheduled to Centre Court and No. 1 Court in the evening.

 Access to Debenture facilities

-If you want a refreshment break, all Debenture Ticket holders can access the exclusive Debenture Holders’ lounges and restaurants which offer some of the best and most prestigious cuisine the tournament has to offer.
+Debenture Ticket holders can access the exclusive Debenture Holders’ lounges and restaurants, which offer some of the finest cuisine the Tournament has to offer.

-You can even pre-book a reservation in one of the AELTC’s Wimbledon Debenture Holders’ restaurants which include the excellent Champions Room (by ballot only) in Centre Court and No.1 Court’s signature Renshaw Restaurant..
+You can pre-book a reservation in one of the AELTC’s Wimbledon Debenture Holders’ restaurants, including the excellent Champions Room (by ballot only) in Centre Court, and No.1 Court’s signature Renshaw Restaurant..

-When deciding on which court is best for you, it’s best to try and time your visit so you can see your favourite players in action.
+When deciding on which court is best for you, you could try and time your visit so you can see your favourite players in action.
 The draw for the Championships is usually made the week before the tournament.
 If you’re keen to see a particular player in action, keep your eyes peeled on the draw.

 Secure your place at the 2022 Championships now